 When it comes to surfing the web, the number of web browsers available for use isn’t that limited.
 But in spite of all that, most of us stick to Google Chrome for a number of reasons.
-The first being, it is a part of Google’s vast ecosystem, which can help us avail all the services offered by Google with minimum or no hassles.
-The second being, Chrome is really very fast in loading webpages, which can help us get the best experience of using the internet, even on a slow internet connection.
+The first is, it is a part of Google’s vast ecosystem, which can help us avail all the services offered by Google with minimum or no hassles.
+The second is, Chrome is really very fast in loading webpages, which can help us get the best experience of using the internet, even on a slow internet connection.
 But the availability of a huge number of apps on the Chrome Web Store is one of the reasons, why I personally think Google Chrome is great and used by around 1 billion users worldwide.

-But if you use multiple web browsers for different requirements, you might already be using the open-source Mozilla Firefox, Opera, Safari, etc. Talking about the Opera browser, which is quite popular for its light weights and the features it offers, it also has a Store, where you can download different add-ons, apps, and plugins to enhance the productivity of your web browser just like any other popular web browser of today.
+But if you use multiple web browsers for different requirements, you might already be using the open-source Mozilla Firefox, Opera, Safari, etc. Talking about the Opera browser, which is quite popular for its light weight and the features it offers, it also has a Store, where you can download different add-ons, apps, and plugins to enhance the productivity of your web browser just like any other popular web browser of today.
 But unfortunately, the collection of apps in the Opera Store isn’t as versatile as the Chrome Web Store, which has different apps for all types of users out there.
 But there is a way to install and run Chrome apps on Opera.
 I will discuss the way here.

 So without further ado, let’s get started with how to install Chrome apps and use them on your Opera browser.